 About Me: Beth Godbee

-I’m an educator living in Washington, D.C. with connections to many places, including Wisconsin, Tennessee, and Georgia.
+I’m an educator living in Washington, D.C. with connections to many places, including Wisconsin, Georgia, and Tennessee.
 I write from my identities as a white, feminist teacher and researcher; reiki and yoga practitioner; hiker and vegan.
 My deepest commitments are to equity and justice.
-These commitments lead me to think and write about intersectional identities, embodiment, power, and rights, among other matters.
+These commitments lead me to write about intersectional identities, embodiment, power, and rights, among other matters.
 In this blog, I document my ongoing efforts, struggles, and attitude of “try-try again” to align with these commitments.

 This photo reminds me of the creative possibilities arising from the heart, head, and hands.
 Summers in Wisconsin can be colder than expected.
 When traveling in June, a group of friends and I were far too cold—shivering and looking for any extra clothing.
-By sharing three sets of “emergency gloves” among the five of us, we found a way to share in the warmth: each of us with one hand covered, one uncovered.
-Together, we created some warmth, much laughter, and good memories that remind me still today that we need solutions for solidarity and mutual support.
+By sharing “emergency gloves,” we found a way to share in the warmth: each of us with one hand covered, one uncovered.
+Together, we created some warmth, much laughter, and good memories that remind me still today that we need solutions rooted in solidarity and mutual support.
 Together, we can create warmth, even in chilly conditions.